Discover Dr. Cuellar's sermons here

 Dr. Cuéllar is an interdisciplinary and international biblical scholar.
 Prior to his current teaching position, he was Curator of Rare Books and Manuscripts and the Colonial Mexican Imprint Collection at Cushing Memorial Library and Archives at Texas A&M University.
 His teaching experience reflects a strong commitment to ecumenical engagement—having taught courses at Brite Divinity School at Texas Christian University, Perkins School of Theology at Southern Methodist University, Hispanic Summer Program, and Seminario Metodista Juan Wesley in Monterrey, Mexico.
 Professor Cuéllar is a three-time grant fellow of the Hispanic Theological Initiative and 2012-2013 Junior Scholar Grant recipient of the Southwest Commission on Religious Studies.

 Dr. Cuéllar has presented papers at conferences in Spain, Mexico, South America, England, and Ireland.
 He is author of Voices of Marginality: Exile and Return in Second Isaiah 40-55 and the Mexican Immigrant Experience (Peter Lang Publishing, 2008); as well as numerous journal articles and book chapters.
-His most recent book, Empire, the British Museum, and the Making of the Biblical Scholar in the Nineteenth Century, was published in 2019 by Palgrave Press.
+His book Empire, the British Museum, and the Making of the Biblical Scholar in the Nineteenth Century was published in 2019 by Palgrave Press.
 His book Resacralizing the Other at the US-Mexico Border: A Borderland Hermeneutic was published by Routledge Press at the end of 2019.
 The book Activist Hermeneutics of Liberation and the Bible: A Global Intersectional Perspective (co-edited with Jin Young Choi) was published in 2023.